BADM 2204 – Principles of Marketing

 This course is a practical introduction to interpersonal communication as it applies to the modern workplace.
 Students will create a variety of business documents and communications using current, industry relevant, technology.
 Special emphasis will be placed upon strategies for communicating in a team setting.

 This course will assist students in developing the written, oral, and collaborative skills necessary for future business courses, internships, and professional positions.

 BADM 2290 – Problems in Business

-A comprehensive survey course designed to test the student’s mastery of the core courses required for the Associate Degree in Business Management or Accounting.
+A comprehensive survey course designed to test the student’s mastery of the core courses required for the Associate Degree in Applied Business.
 The overall subject matter deals with business planning.
-The course is a series of projects: market research, case studies in management, a presentation, labor negotiations, a complete business plan and a comprehensive final.
+The course is a series of projects: business analysis, case studies, presentations, a complete business plan, and a comprehensive final.
 Successful completion of the course requires a portfolio of reports covering the assigned projects.

 BADM 2299 – Seminar

 1–6 credits | Prerequisites: second year in Business Management program and permission of instructor and full-time discipline faculty

 This course will be a discussion of particular problems related to the student’s chosen program and areas of interest.